 - Once the dough is almost chilled, preheat the oven to 350°F. Line large baking sheets with parchment paper or silicone baking mats and set aside.

-- Remove the cookie dough from the refrigerator, scoop out 2 tablespoon sized balls of cookie dough, and drop onto the prepared baking sheets.
+- Remove the cookie dough from the refrigerator, using a 1.5-2 tablespoon cookie scoop, scoop the cookie dough and drop onto the prepared baking sheets.
 Make sure to leave a little room between each ball of cookie dough as they will spread a little while they bake.